patriceguyot/ComposeSiren/README.md

 # ComposeSiren

-ComposeSiren is a plugin that synthesize sounds of sirens made by the [Mécanique Vivante][1] company.
+ComposeSiren is a plugin that synthesize sounds of sirens made by [Mécanique Vivante][1].

 The plugin allows to handle the seven-piece Siren Orchestra:
 - a piccolo,